What is COVID-19?

 Many of the measures adopted have a specific impact on the sectors of industry, trade and tourism, as explained in the following note:

-TMA/305/2020 Order, of March 30, amending the annex to TMA/277/2020 Order, of March 23, declaring essential services to certain tourist accommodation and adopting complementary provisions.
+Order TMA/305/2020 of 30 March, amending the Annex to Order TMA/277/2020 of 23 March, declaring certain tourist accommodations to be essential services and adopting additional provisions.

 The Ministry provides information for citizens on an interactive map.

 Impact of measures on industry

 Thanks to public-private collaboration, the production of respirators to combat COVID-19 has been increased.

 For more information see the page of the Ministry of Health, Consumption and Social Welfare

 For information on measures taken by other ministries